 Good data requires good insights, so even the best managers can’t make good decisions unless their reps are actually putting information into the CRM.

 This is especially important for the manager of multiple sales teams, who can’t meet with every rep regularly to check in.
-Pipedrive’s Multiple Dashboard feature allows managers to keep an eye on all important information for each team by customizing their dashboards.
+Pipedrive’s multiple dashboards feature allows managers to keep an eye on all important information for each team by customizing their dashboards.

-Being able to see the most important KPIs for each team and knowing those teams are regularly updating their info, makes all the difference when you’re making decisions for the whole sales organization.
+Being able to see the most important KPIs for each team and knowing that those teams regularly update their details makes all the difference when you’re making decisions for the whole sales organization.

 It’s also important to inspire collaboration throughout the company.
 For instance, you want your sales team to work in sync with your marketing team to boost sales around marketing initiatives.